-Despite its frequent use in the Hazardous Materials Regulations (HMR) of the Department of Transportation (DOT), the term “shipper” is not clearly defined in the regulations.
-Yet if you offer for shipment a hazardous material or hazardous waste (i.e. arrange for a carrier to transport it from your site to its final destination), then your actions categorize you as a shipper and subject you to all the applicable requirements of the HMR.
+Despite its frequent use in the Hazardous Materials Regulations (HMR) of the Pipeline and Hazardous Materials Safety Administration (PHMSA) – which itself is one of thirteen administrations and bureaus within the U.S. Department of Transportation (USDOT) – the term “shipper” is not clearly defined in the HMR.
+Yet if you offer for shipment a hazardous material (i.e. arrange for a carrier to transport it from your site to its final destination), then your actions characterize you as a shipper and subject you to all the applicable requirements of the HMR.

 Person who offers or offeror means: